NaehaSharif/Show-Attend-and-Detect/README.md

 ```
 The preprocessed images will be save in the "npy_folder"

-Run "preparing-data.py" to read the csv file containing the ids, score and dates of the dicoms and  then creates a numpy
+Run "preparing-data.py" to read the csv file containing the ids, score and dates of the dicoms and create numpy and csv files
-containing the names to score mapping.
+containing the name to score mapping.
+These mapping files will be used for training and validation purposes.

 ## Training Script